-The AAD recommends you consult a dermatologist if you have questions about tattoos or if you want one or more tattoos removed.
+The AAD recommends you consult a dermatologist if you have questions about tattoos or if you want one or more tattoos removed through laser tattoo removal and other procedures.
 Officials warn that many tattoo removal kits are available to purchase online, but that these products are not regulated by the Food and Drug Administration.
 Some of these products have led to permanent skin injuries.

-At MacMed Spa, Salon & Medical, our highly trained and professional staff can help you better care for your skin and we can remove your unwanted tattoos as well.
+At MacMed Spa, Salon & Medical, our highly trained and professional staff can help you better care for your skin and we can remove your unwanted tattoos as well through laser tattoo removal and other procedures.
 Contact MacMed today to learn more.

 With headquarters in Illinois, the American Academy of Dermatology was founded in 1938.
 Today it is the largest and most influential association in the field and has a membership of more than 17,000 physicians across the world.